Garden Villages – What are they?

 £6 billion of government funding is planned for investment into the new communities for areas around Stratford-upon-Avon, Oxfordshire, Northamptonshire, Devon, Hampshire, Cornwall, Essex, Lincolnshire, Merseyside, Surrey, Lancaster, Derbyshire, Cumbria and Cheshire.

-The three new towns, in Aylesbury, Taunton, and Harlow/Gilston, will receive an additional £1.4 million in funding.
+In Aylesbury, Taunton, and Harlow/Gilston, the three new towns will receive an additional £1.4 million in funding.

-Most of these developments are expected to be built on previously developed brownfield sites, although there are concerns that a small number will use green belt land.
+Most of these developments expect to be built on previously developed brownfield sites, although there are concerns that a small number will use green belt land.

-Before this latest announcement, there were already existing plans in place for seven new garden towns and cities in Aylesbury, Taunton, Bicester, Didcot, Basingstoke, Ebbsfleet, and Northamptonshire.
+Before any announcement, there were already existing plans for seven new garden towns and cities in Aylesbury, Taunton, Bicester, Didcot, Basingstoke, Ebbsfleet, and Northamptonshire.
 In total, it’s hoped the new garden developments will provide almost 200,000 homes.

 Government housing and planning minister Gavin Barwell said: “Locally-led garden towns and villages have enormous potential to deliver the homes that communities need.”

 However, critics are concerned that the plans do not go far enough.
 Former housing minister Grant Shapps MP, whose constituency includes Welwyn Garden City, told the BBC: “The whole idea of having an area that you live in, where you can walk to work or take local transport to work, that is one of the fundamentals of a garden city.
 What worries me about these announcements is perhaps it is just a good name to tag on to more housing development, rather than somewhere which would be brilliant to live, bring up children, work and play.”